MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-use-saft-audit-files-export.md

 ---
-title: Export SAF-T audit file format in Denmark
+title: Export the SAF-T audit file format in Denmark
 description: This article explains how to export all required data according to the SAF-T format in Denmark.
 author: altotovi
 ms.topic: conceptual